migueldcdev/migueldcdev/README.md

 - 👋 Hi, I’m @migueldcdev
-- 🖥️ I’m interested in Web3 Development
+- 🖥️ I’m interested in Blockchain Development
 - 🌱 I’m currently workin with Angular, Solidity and Node.js
 - 🙋‍ I’m looking to collaborate on open source projects